Where are germs lurking in your home? Here, some top germ hot spots — and tips for banishing harmful bacteria and viruses.

-Bathrooms.
-Clean and disinfect your bathroom frequently, including the toilet seat and flush handle, sink, bath and shower.
-(Find out how taking a shower can make you ill.)
+Clean and disinfect your bathroom frequently, including the toilet seat and flush handle, sink, bath and shower. (

 We’ve heard it many times before, but when it comes to protecting against illness-causing germs, the best advice is also the simplest — wash your hands, and do it often.